Ben216k/Patched-Sur/README.md

 **2.** Select the version you want to update to, (the latest version should be pre-selected).

-**3.** Once it finishes downloading the package, it will prompt you to insert a USB drive, (unless `Install macOS Big Sur Beta` is plugged in, in which will skip the prompt and select the drive).
+**3.** Once it finishes downloading the package, it will prompt you to install which will restart your computer after a little bit.

-**4.** Copy the installer onto the USB.

-**5.** Boot into the installer and reinstall macOS onto your Big Sur drive.

-**6.** Once that is complete, you can boot into macOS, rerun the post-install patch kexts tool, and enjoy the latest version of macOS Big Sur.
+**4.** After the update finishes, open the post install app and patch your kexts.

+**5.** Enjoy the latest version of macOS!